temporalio/documentation/docs/java-run-your-first-app.md

 ./gradlew initiateTransfer
 ```

-The two ways to initiate a Workflow with Temporal is either via the SDK or via the CLI.
+There are two ways to initiate a Workflow with Temporal, either via the SDK or via the CLI.
 For this tutorial we are focusing on using the SDK to start the Workflow, which is how most Workflows would be initiated in a production environment.
 Here is the code we just ran to start the Workflow:

 <!--SNIPSTART money-transfer-project-template-java-workflow-initiator-->
 <!--SNIPEND-->